 Entyvio is for intravenous use only.
-It is to be reconstituted and further diluted prior to intravenous administration.
+It is to be reconstituted and further diluted prior to intravenous administration, for instructions see section 6.6.

 Entyvio is administered as an intravenous infusion over 30 minutes.
 Patients should be monitored during and after infusion (see section 4.4).